Top Achievements of William Floyd

 His leadership qualities won him the trust and admiration of New Yorkers – he was among those who ignited the torch in people’s hearts to stand firm for their rights.
 When a window of freedom came around the corner, New Yorkers didn’t hesitate to appoint William Floyd as their delegate to the Philadelphia-hosted first Continental Congress.

 One of the Signers of the Declaration of Independence

-The Second Continental Congress achieved their biggest hit when its 56 members, including William Floyd of New York, endorsed the Declaration of Independence on July 4, 1776 at Philadelphia, Pennsylvania.
-By this declaration, William Floyd, John Hancock, John Adams and the other founding fathers successfully freed the 13 colonies from the colonial hands of the British.
+The Second Continental Congress achieved their biggest win when its 56 members, including William Floyd of New York, endorsed the Declaration of Independence on July 4, 1776 in Philadelphia, Pennsylvania.
+By this declaration, William Floyd, John Hancock, John Adams and the other founding fathers successfully freed the 13 colonies from the colonial grips of Great Britain.

 Member of the 1st Congress

 After the introduction of the new American Constitution, William Floyd’s good works secured him an appointment to the 1st Congress in 1789.
 He executed his duties in Congress until 1791, after which he went on to pursue other activities that were still of immense value to the budding United States of America.

 Floyd’s political career reached a high around the time that he had a say in choosing American presidents.
 As presidential elector, he voted for presidential candidates such as George Washington (in 1792); Thomas Jefferson in 1800; and George Clinton.
 In 1820, William Floyd had another presidential voting right in the Electoral College.
 Unfortunately, he couldn’t honor that call, so his voting power was transferred to Martin Van Buren.